 Takeaway

 Stomachaches are an uncomfortable but common problem that we all will face at some point throughout our lives.
-Potential causes can range from a stomach bug and constipation to digestive system diseases and food allergies.
+Potential causes can range from a stomach bug and constipation to digestive system diseases and allergies to dairy products, gluten and other foods.

 In addition to medications, there are thankfully many quick home remedies that may help alleviate your symptoms.
 However, call your doctor if your stomachache includes bloody stools or vomit, difficulty breathing, chronic and acute pain and severe nausea and vomiting.